Display and Formatting of Results

 $serp.format('$link $anchor\n$snippet\n\n')

-• To output simple results, it is necessary to output a variable containing the required result with the prefix $ in the right place
+- To output flat results, you need to output the variable containing the desired result with the prefix

 $serp.format('$link $anchor\n$snippet\n\n')

-To use the template engine, you need to insert [% %] tags, and inside the tags enter the logic that needs to be executed.
+To use Template Toolkit, you need to insert the tags [% %], and enter the logic you want to execute inside the tags.

-To output array elements, use the FOREACH construction:
+To output array elements, you must use the FOREACH construct:

 i.cms _ "\n";

-More information and examples on the template engine in Features of working with templates in A-Parser.
+More information and examples on the template toolkit in Features of Templates in A-Parser.

 Examples

-Outputting the competition for a query (the number of results for a query) for all search engine scrapers (SE::GoogleSE::Google, SE::YandexSE::Yandex...).
+Outputting competition per query (the count of results per query) for all search engine scrapers (

 $query: $totalcount\n